vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 It is recommended to attach the shared services and workload clusters into Tanzu Mission Control (TMC) as it provides a centralized administrative interface that enables you to manage your global portfolio of Kubernetes clusters.
  If the Tanzu Kubernetes Grid clusters are behind a proxy, import the proxy configuration to TMC and then attach the cluster using TMC UI/CLI
-**Note:** Registering Tanzu Kubernetes Grid 1.4 Management cluster to TMC is not supported in the current release.
+**Note:** Registering a Tanzu Kubernetes Grid 1.4 management cluster to Tanzu Mission Control is not supported.

- TMC can assist you with:
+ Tanzu Mission Control can assist you with the following:

 - **Centralized Lifecycle Management** - Managing the creation and deletion of workload clusters using registered management clusters.
 - **Centralized Monitoring** - Viewing the inventory of clusters and the health of clusters and their components.
 - **Authorization** - Centralizing authentication and authorization with federated identity from multiple sources such as AD, LDAP, or SAML.
 And, an easy-to-use **policy engine** for granting the right access to the right users across teams.
 - **Compliance** - Enforcing all clusters to apply the same set of policies.
-- **Data protection** - Using [Velero](https://velero.io/) through TMC to verify that your workloads and persistent volumes are being backed up.
+- **Data Protection** - Using [Velero](https://velero.io/) through TMC to verify that your workloads and persistent volumes are being backed up.

 ### Policy-Driven Cluster Management